What senior leaders are really saying about risk and trust

 In fast-moving environments, particularly with AI, governance plays a critical role.

-Strong governance doesn’t slow innovation: it enables it by creating clarity.
+Strong governance doesn’t slow innovation: it enables it by creating clarity and the conditions for trust.

 Compliance: it’s about evidence